CEN/TC 434

-CEN/TC 434 (CEN Technical Committee 434) is a technical body within the European Committee for Standardization (CEN) developing standards in the field of Electronic Invoicing.
+CEN/TC 434 (CEN Technical Committee 434) is a technical body within the European Committee for Standardization (CEN) established in 2014 to develop standards in the field of electronic invoicing.

 Overview

-CEN/TC 434 has developed the European Standard on Electronic Invicing (EN 16931–1) and other ancillary standardization deliverables required by the European Directive 2014/55/EU.
+CEN/TC 434 has developed the European Standard on Electronic Invoicing (EN 16931-1) and other ancillary standardization deliverables required by the European Union's directive on electronic invoicing in public procurement, Directive 2014/55/EU.